doxout/stractory/README.md

 Instead giving separate jobs to separate processes we simply run generic workers and stractory will automatically spread our actors across all of them.

+Some good actor examples:

+- a single game between two (or more) players
+- a chatroom actor
+- a collaborative drawing board actor
+- a single opened live document actor

+and so on.

 # Setup

     sudo npm install -g "git://github.com/spion/stractory"